lucassantosf/react/README.md

 - "npm install" or "yarn install" to install the dependencies for each project;

-- "npm run start" or "yarn start" to run
+- "npm run start" or "yarn start" to run the project